List of Alias characters: Rambaldi's prophecies

 Prophet Five, using its government contacts, was able to secure Anna Espinosa's release and later was able to genetically transform Espinosa into Sydney's double after the latter's DNA was sampled by Prophet Five.
 Sydney discovers Anna's impersonation and kills her, then begins impersonating Anna within Prophet Five.

 Sydney is sent to Italy where she is approached by Sark at a betting parlor.
 Believing Sydney to be Anna, he explains that the former San Chielo monastery is now the La Fossa prison.
 After faking a robbery, Sark and Sydney surrender to the police and are taken to La Fossa.
 Sark fakes an illness and is taken to the infirmary, where he fights off the guards and accesses the security system to open the door to Sydney's cell.
 Sydney finds the basement, where an old man says that he has been waiting for her for a very long time.
 He indicates that he knows she's the real Sydney and quotes the message from page 47 and says that he is "The Rose".
 He then shows Sydney a wall where a drawing similar to the one on page 47 was painted, and gives her an amulet before declaring ominously and prophetically that "it is only a matter of time until the stars fall from the sky, until the end of light".

 In the finale of Season Five, it is revealed that Sydney had misinterpreted the part of the prophecy that refers to "the beauty of my sky".
 Arvin Sloane shoots the ice under Sydney to prevent her (and the audience) of seeing a specific pattern on the wall inside Mt.
 Subasio when the rising sunlight seeps into the cavern and filters through the amulet that Sydney recovered from the Rose.
-Later while facing her mother, Sydney discovers that Irina had sent a virus to all the defence satellites forcing them to plunging to Earth in what appears stars falling from the sky and eventually the end of light comes indicating the end of the series.